Professional Affiliations Resume: How to Write One

-Resume affiliations are optional but they are gaining popularity among reputable employers in the context of the high competition.
+Resume affiliations are optional, but they are gaining popularity among reputable employers in the context of high competition.

 So, resume affiliations: what are they, how and when to write them?